Richie Anderson (American football)

-Richard Darnoll Anderson (born September 13, 1971) is an American former professional football player who was a fullback in the National Football League (NFL) for the New York Jets and Dallas Cowboys.
+Richard Darnell Anderson (born September 13, 1971) is an American former professional football player who was a fullback in the National Football League (NFL) for the New York Jets and Dallas Cowboys.
 He played college football for the Penn State Nittany Lions.

 Early life

 Anderson attended Sherwood High School.
 As a sophomore, he was a two-way player at running back and safety.
 As a junior, he tallied 1,512 rushing yards and 18 touchdowns in the regular season.

 As a senior, he appeared in 10 games, posting 2,062 rushing yards (8.18-yard avg.), 22 touchdowns and five two-point conversions.
 He received All-state, Prep All-American, Washington Post Offensive Player of the Year and USA Today Maryland Player of the Year honors.
 He finished his high school career with 3,500 yards.